 More Experiences in Tbilisi, Georgia

-The Tbilisi sulphur baths aren’t the only experience to be had in the city!
-We suggest starting any trip to Tbilisi by touring the city on foot – either with a guided tour of Tbilisi or on your own (our handy Tbilisi Self-Guided Walking Tour is a great place to start!).
-After you get the lay of the land and a feel for the city, dive into the local cuisine and venture beyond the Old Town city limits for phenomenal Tbilisi, Georgia experiences!
+The Tbilisi Sulphur baths aren’t the only experience to be had!
+We suggest starting any trip to Tbilisi by touring on foot – either with a Guided Tour of Tbilisi or on your own (our handy Tbilisi Self-Guided Walking Tour is a great place to start!).
+After you get the lay of the land and a feel for the city, dive into the local cuisine and venture beyond the Old Town for phenomenal Tbilisi, Georgia experiences!

-- Eat Georgian Cuisine: Take a guided food tour through the city’s best market or join a chef and learn how to prepare a traditional Georgian meal.
+- Eat Georgian Cuisine: Take a guided food tour through the best market or join a chef and learn how to prepare a traditional Georgian meal.

 - Tours from Tbilisi: Learn about the history and tradition of Georgian wine on a 1-Day Wine Tour in Kakheti or explore Kazbegi and the region on a private, full-day tour.

 Where To Stay in Tbilisi, Georgia

 During our visit to Tbilisi, we stayed in an amazing Airbnb Apartment.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
 However, for those who prefer staying in traditional accommodations, there are many Tbilisi hotels to choose from in – or close to – the city center.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip:
+Check out these top-rated hotels (based on guest reviews) for your upcoming trip.

 Or These Hostels:

 Before You Go To Tbilisi, Georgia

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
+- Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip to the Caucasus.
 I (Sarah) have always packed these shoes by Columbia and Skechers.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+Kris prefers wearing these trail shoes by Merrell and slip-ons by Sanuk.

 - We’re certain you’ll be snapping tons of photos during your vacation.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
 We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).